Key and Exempt Decisions

 Note: 'key and exempt decisions' were previously referred to as the 'forward plan'.

-The Local Government Act 2000 (as amended), requires that each Council publishes an advance notice of Key Decisions to be taken by the Executive, Executive members or Officers which can be updated at any time.
+The Local Government Act 2000 (as amended), requires that each Council publishes a Notice of Key Decisions to be taken by the Executive, Executive members or Officers which can be updated at any time.

 Notice is required 28 days before a decision is taken, although there are provisions for urgent decisions.

 The notice contains information about decisions to be taken by the following:

 - The Executive collectively, or

 When working in Partnership, the Executives of each Council collectively make decisions as the Joint Strategic Committee.

 Certain Executive decisions are 'Key Decisions' within the terms of the Local Authorities (Executive Arrangements) (Meetings and Access to Information) (England) Regulations 2012.
 These are decisions which are likely: